 - What is the context for the ICF Restructuring Initiative?

 In Wisconsin, counties have the primary responsibility for the well-being, treatment and care of individuals with developmental disabilities.
-For over twenty years the Wisconsin Department of Health Services (DHS) has assisted counties in relocating thousands of individuals with a developmental disability (DD) from institutions into the community.
-Notwithstanding this history, a significant number of Wisconsin residents with developmental disabilities still remain in institutions and other large/congregate settings.
-Notice was taken of the fact that the amount of money spent on persons in Intermediate Care Facilities for the Mentally Retarded (ICFs) and nursing homes, at a DD level of care, has been declining each year, due to a variety of factors, (e.g. deaths, change of resident status to "no active treatment" and relocations).
+For over twenty years DHS has assisted counties in relocating thousands of individuals with an intellectual disability (IID) from institutions into the community.
+Notwithstanding this history, a significant number of Wisconsin residents with intellectual disabilities still remain in institutions and other large/congregate settings.
+Notice was taken of the fact that the amount of money spent on people in an ICF/IIDs and nursing homes has been declining each year, due to a variety of factors, (e.g. deaths, change of resident status to "no active treatment" and relocations).
 As a result of the declining expenditures, less funding was budgeted for the DD population in facilities.
 It was determined that if the amount of state funding spent on these individuals in facilities could be frozen and not diminished, and could be used for relocations to the community as well as facility care, the pace of relocations could increase.

-- How did the change in state law impact the rights and options for people with developmental disabilities living in institutions?
+- How did the change in state law impact the rights and options for people with intellectual disabilities living in institutions?

 The court must take into account a county prepared plan for home or community based care and the court "shall order that the person be transferred to the non-institutional community setting in accordance with the plan unless the court finds that placement in the intermediate facility or nursing home is the most integrated setting…" §55.06(10).